spaceconcordia/SpacecraftSoftware/README.md

 has yet to be integrated with the toolchain.)
 In this case, project executables will be found in the `ext-tree` directory.

-To run the emulator, simply execute the `qemu.sh` script with `./qemu.sh`.
-After some generic boot messages, you will be prompter for login information.
+To run the emulator, simply execute the `qemu.sh` script with `scripts/qemu.sh`.
+After some generic boot messages, you will be prompted for login information.
 The login name is `root` with no password.
 The project packages, such as `hello`, can be found in various locations of the OS e.g. `hello` will be in `/usr/bin`.